v0.6.0 (March 2026): Failure classification, per-source retry budgets, bounded job polling, Glue false-success detection. See What’s New in v0.6.

 Real-World Example: Medallion Pipeline

 Silver completion automatically triggers gold evaluation.
-When gharchive-silver completes for schedule h14, Interlock writes a cascade marker that fires the gharchive-gold Step Function execution.
+When earthquake-silver completes for hour T10, Interlock writes a cascade marker that fires the earthquake-gold Step Function execution.
 No cron delay, no polling — the downstream pipeline evaluates as soon as its upstream dependency is met.

 Infrastructure

-The example deploys to AWS with Terraform: 1 DynamoDB table, 1 Step Function, 5 Go Lambda handlers, 3 Python evaluator Lambdas, 1 alert-logger Lambda, 2 EventBridge rules, 4 Glue jobs, 1 API Gateway, 1 SNS topic, and 1 S3 bucket.
-The entire stack is defined in flat Terraform with for_each on the core Lambda/Glue/EventBridge resources.
+The example deploys to AWS with Terraform: 4 DynamoDB tables, 1 Step Function, 6 Go Lambda handlers, 4 Glue jobs (Delta Lake MERGE), EventBridge rules + schedulers, SQS alert queue with DLQ, and 1 S3 bucket.
+The entire stack is defined as a reusable Terraform module with for_each on the core Lambda/Glue/EventBridge resources.

 Interlock is published as a Go module — the example repo imports it directly with go get github.com/dwsmith1983/interlock@v0.6.0.